Leslla2026/Leslla2026.github.io/hidden_book_abstracts.md

 ## Posters
-- [Lorenzo Albanesi](#lorenzo-albanesi,-Masarykova-univerzita.), [Kristýna Lorenzová](#Kristýna-Lorenzová,-Masarykova-univerzita.) _If you are waiting for literacy and input: do analytic constructions emerge?_
+- [Lorenzo Albanesi, Kristýna Lorenzová](#albanesi), _If you are waiting for literacy and input: do analytic constructions emerge?_
-- [Tsun Yang Chuang](#tsun-yang-chuang,-ku-leuven.), [Emanuelle Canut](#emanuelle-canut,-université-de-lille.), [Morgane Jourdain](#morgane-jourdain,-ku-leuven.) _Understanding the non-comprehension of instructions among learners with limited schooling: a comparative conversation analysis of french language integration classes_
+- [Tsun Yang Chuang, Emanuelle Canut, Morgane Jourdain](#chuang), _Understanding the non-comprehension of instructions among learners with limited schooling: a comparative conversation analysis of french language integration classes_
-- [Martina Franz dos Santos](#martina-franz-dos-santos,-Philipps-Universität-Marburg.), _Real literacies in adult second language literacy instruction: an intervention study_
+- [Martina Franz dos Santos](#dos-santos), _Real literacies in adult second language literacy instruction: an intervention study_
-- [Rebecca Hayes Laughton](#rebecca-hayes-laughton,-Kings-College.), _Devising a radical grammar: grassroots drama as pedagogical tool_
+- [Rebecca Hayes Laughton](#hayes-laughton), _Devising a radical grammar: grassroots drama as pedagogical tool_

+<a id="albanesi"></a>
 ### Lorenzo Albanesi, Masarykova Univerzita.
 ### Kristýna Lorenzová, Masarykova Univerzita.
 ### _If you are waiting for literacy and input: do analytic constructions emerge?_